rekha-balan/azure-docs-test2-pr.nl-NL/articles/notification-hubs/notification-hubs-nodejs-push-notification-tutorial.md

 Azure Notification Hubs provide an easy-to-use, multi-platform, scalable infrastructure for sending push notifications to mobile devices.
 For details on the service infrastructure, see the [Azure Notification Hubs](http://msdn.microsoft.com/library/windowsazure/jj927170.aspx) page.

 ## <a name="create-a-nodejs-application"></a>Create a Node.js Application
 The first step in this tutorial is creating a new blank Node.js application.
-For instructions on creating a Node.js application, see [Create and deploy a Node.js application to Azure Web Site][nodejswebsite], [Node.js Cloud Service][Node.js Cloud Service] using Windows PowerShell, or [Web Site with WebMatrix].
+For instructions on creating a Node.js application, see [Create and deploy a Node.js application to Azure Web Site][nodejswebsite], [Node.js Cloud Service][Node.js Cloud Service] using Windows PowerShell, or [Web Site with WebMatrix][webmatrix].

 ## <a name="configure-your-application-to-use-notification-hubs"></a>Configure Your Application to Use Notification Hubs
 To use Azure Notification Hubs, you need to download and use the Node.js [azure package](https://www.npmjs.com/package/azure), which includes a built-in set of helper libraries that communicate with the push notification REST services.